Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-composing.md

 The composition changes made in the editor are displayed in real time.

-Compositions are saved in the database and can be queried for with `SELECT * FROM Starcounter.HTMLComposition`.
-Since the CompositionEditor interacts with the database, it should not run in production.
+Compositions are saved in the database and can be queried for with `SELECT * FROM Starcounter.HtmlViewComposition`.
+Since the composition editor interacts with the database, it should not run in production.
+See the [Blending](https://github.com/Starcounter/Blending) repo for more information about the data model of compositions.

-Compositions can also be accessed with the static methods `GetUsingkey(string key)` and `GetUsingKeyAndVersion(string key, string version)`on the `HTMLComposition` class.
-These methods return an `HTMLComposition` with the specified key, or key and version.

 ### Providing custom compositions